Naveen2070/algo/README.md

 To get started with Algo, follow these steps:

-For users, simply install the `algo-compiler` package via npm and start using it:
+For users, simply install the `algo-compiler` package via npm globally and start using it:

 ```bash
 npm i -g algo-compiler